micakce/react-django/README.md

 __NOTE:__ The one problem I found with the Part1 tutorial, was that files created by running a container command where created with the root user and group, I found myself running `sudo chown myuser:myuser -R /created_folder` pretty often.
-If you want to avoid that I included the solution explained in [this post](https://vsupalov.com/docker-shared-permissions/) to my __Dockerfiles__
+To avoid that I I included the solution explained in [this post](https://vsupalov.com/docker-shared-permissions/) to my __Dockerfiles__

 The folder structure for this project is as follows:
 ```bash